livetheoogway/forage/README.md

 3. Indexing Rules: Be able to define what parts of the Data, what fields, you want indexed in Lucene
 4. Search Queries: Be able to retrieve documents by querying the indexed fields.

 #### 1. Bootstrapping from your database:

+This is where we retrieve all data elements from your database and send it to the Consumer.
+Your DAO layer, should implement a `Bootstrapper` class, and its `bootstrap()` method is where you would scan your persistence layer.
+In this method, you can call the `consumer.consumer()` method, for all those data items you want indexed in the search engine.

-- handles parallel callbacks
+- The consumer handles parallel callbacks
-- ensure single threaded
+- it also ensures single threaded processing of those callbacks (ie, indexing into lucene)
-  (todo)

-#### 2. Periodic
+#### 2. Periodic Update

-A `PeriodicUpdateEngine` ensures that the bootstrapping process is called You can define how often the full bootstrap happens
+You can define how often the full bootstrap happens.
+A `PeriodicUpdateEngine` ensures that the bootstrapping process is called at regular intervals.
+The interval is configurable, based on what you think is right for your use-case.

 #### 3. Indexing Rules

-You should be able to decide which of the fields are
+You should be able to decide which of the fields are being indexed.
+As such, the `Bootstrapper` implementation's `Consumer` takes in a `IndexableDocument`, where-in, you can choose how the item is indexed as a document.
+The examples in the Usage section, should make this more clear.

+#### 4. Search Queries

+You should be able to express your retrieval strategies, using the `ForageQuery` class.
+There are several static helpers in `QueryBuilder` which should make things easy when constructing the query.

-### Any prerequisites and callouts?
+## Any prerequisites and callouts?

 - One important prerequisite is that, you should be able to pull all data from your database, ie, you should be able to stream it out as a batched select query (on your relational DB), or a scan (Aerospike, Redis, HBase or any other non-relational DB), depending on what database you are using.
 - Size of data should be limited.
 This library has been tested for 100k rows in memory should be (todo)
 - Ensure your application is supplied with sufficient memory.
-A ballpark for calculating the (todo)
+A ballpark for calculating the memory for your base java application is to (todo)

 # Getting started